Randula2006/Image-Sorter/README.md

 ## How to use the sorter

- - users can clone the file and download locally.
+ - first u have to clone the file and download locally.
  - then use the (image-sorter) with the version mentioned to work as intended.
+ - rename the file path in the __(Image_Sorter)version 1.0.py__ with the relative file path for the images folder.
  - add the nessasary files to the __images folder__  and has to have the image number and the IMG init with the file format.
  - after that you can run the program and can have the images sorted with a click of a button